marcusgia2505/classEx_doc/docs/Elements.rst

 button label
 	You can name the button (e.g. Start Trade). feature
 	Instead of starting the current stage, you can also use the start button to jump to different stages.
-In case you jump to the stage where payoffs are distributed this will surpress the distribution.
+In case you jump to the stage where payoffs are distributed, this will suppress the distribution.
 This can be prevented by following the explanation for the setWinner-function in `Functions`_. confirmation message
-	You can set if a pop-up should appear after clicking to confirm the action. round
+	You can set whether a pop-up should appear after clicking to confirm the action. round
-	You can set if the current round number should be displayed or not. stage name
+	You can set whether the current round number should be displayed or not. stage name
-	You can set if the stage name should be displayed or not. count
+	You can set whether the stage name should be displayed or not. count
 	You can set the counter which appears after the start button is clicked.
 It can count decisions (also by role, treatment or group if set).